Fortissima

 Participants will:

-• Experience conservatory life first-hand, including trial lessons with Colburn faculty, Conservatory class observations, and access to Colburn facilities
+• Experience conservatory life first-hand, including trial lessons with Colburn faculty based on availability and access to Colburn facilities

-• Explore the arts in Los Angeles by attending concerts on the Grand Avenue cultural corridor and learning from local arts leaders spearheading innovation in the field
+• Explore the arts in Los Angeles by attending concerts/cultural activities on the Grand Avenue cultural corridor and learning from local arts leaders spearheading innovation in the field

 • Attend panels and workshops on topics such as navigating the world of classical music as a woman or a woman of color, wellness, self-care, personal development, Conservatory audition and admissions processes, presentation skills, professional materials, and career development strategies